FESTIVAL GUESTS

 Raoul Wilke, a multifaceted two-time Dora Award-winning artist, is the co-founder of The Moon Runners dance crew and dance faculty at Toronto Metropolitan University.
 As an emerging Black artist, his accolades extend across different communities, opening doors for new collaborations.
 He was a model for Seika Boye’s “This Living Dancer” in collaboration with the Art Gallery of Ontario and battled for Team Canada in China for an event called KOD.
 Over the summer of 2023, he produced his own production, commissioned by dance immersion, which recently received two Doras; one for Best Music Composition and the other for Best Production.
 He also received a Johanna under the mentorship of Natasha Powell.

-Raoul Wilke will be judging the House & Youth categories.
+Raoul Wilke judged the House & Youth categories in 2025.

 7Starr